EyalAr/Decree/README.md

 ## Example

 Let's say you have a function which takes 4 arguments.
-The task of verifying the legality of the arguments is oftentimes complicated and cumbersome:
+The task of verifying the legality of the arguments is oftentimes complicated and cumbersome.

+**Without Decree:**

 ```Javascript
 function makeCoffee(sugars, flavor, size, callback){